 The review process will consist of multiple standard reviews of all work products.
-The work products for this phase include the final Plans and Specifications (P&S), and any environmental compliance documentation.
-The reviews to be conducted include a discipline quality check of each design discipline prior to District Quality Control (DQC), and an Agency Technical Review.
+The work products for this phase include the Design Documentation Report (DDR), final Plans and Specifications (P&S), and any environmental compliance documentation.
+The reviews to be conducted include a discipline quality check of each design discipline prior to District Quality Control (DQC), an Agency Technical Review, and, in accordance with current guidance, a Safety Assurance Review.
 Review information and processes are summarized below: